hero919/template-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+# Local Dev Set Up
+In order to run it locally on dev, commented following in server.js `app.use(express.static(__dirname + "/dist/template-app"));
+app.get("/*", function(req, res) {
+  res.sendFile(path.join(__dirname + "/dist/template-app/index.html"));
+});`

+And running command `ng serve --proxy-config proxy.conf.json` Under this folder What this to do is to make sure http request from angular will routing to the correct port instead of default 4200 In prod, we don't need to set it up since express has already routed for us

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.